manoa-club-hunt/manoa-club-hunt.github.io/index.md

 * [Page Mockups](#page-mockups)

 ## Overview
-UH Mānoa has hundreds of active clubs.
+_The problem:_ UH Mānoa has hundreds of active clubs.
 However, it can be difficult for new students to find information about potential clubs they want to join.

-Mānoa Club Hunt is an application to aid students in their hunt for clubs to join.
+_The solution:_ Mānoa Club Hunt is an application to aid students in their hunt for clubs to join.
+It will provide students with a directory of clubs containing club information, club meeting location/times, club website link, and club contact information.

 ## Approach
 Mānoa Club Hunt will have three different accounts roles, users, club admins and site admins.